FDUCSLG/PRML-2019Spring-FDU/assignment-1/17307130196/assignment1.md

 | 0.08    | 0    | 1    | 3    | 4     |
 | 0.8     | 5    | 5    | 5    | 5     |

 So basically, the result matches the prediction.
-And more interestingly, the smoothness can be clearly recognized as pikes.
-In 0.01, no mater how many data used, the pikes remain sharp.
-But in 0.8 situation, there is no pikes at all.
+And more interestingly, the smoothness can be clearly recognized as spikes.
+In 0.01, no mater how many data used, the spikes remain sharp.
+But in 0.8 situation, there is no spikes at all.
 For further exploration, we fix the *N* here as 100, and see what happens when we have different  *h*.

 According to Table 3, when consider *N=100*, a suitable *h* lies between 0.08 to 0.8.